Togo

-From the 11th to the 16th century, tribes entered the region from various directions.
-From the 16th century to the 18th century, the coastal region was a trading center for Europeans to purchase slaves, earning Togo and the surrounding region the name "The Slave Coast".
-In 1884, Germany declared a region including a protectorate called Togoland.
-After World War I, rule over Togo was transferred to France.
-Togo gained its independence from France in 1960.
-In 1967, Gnassingbé Eyadéma led a successful military coup d'état, after which he became president of an anti-communist, single-party state.
+Various peoples settled the boundaries of present-day Togo between the 11th and 16th centuries.
+Between the 16th and 18th centuries, the coastal region served primarily as a European slave trading outpost, earning Togo and the surrounding region the name "The Slave Coast".
+In 1884, during the scramble for Africa, Germany established a protectorate in the region called Togoland.
+After World War I, Togo was transferred to France with its contemporary borders.
+Togo gained independence from France in 1960.
+In 1967, Gnassingbé Eyadéma led a successful military coup d'état and became president of an anti-communist, single-party state.
 In 1993, Eyadéma faced multiparty elections marred by irregularities, and won the presidency three times.
 At the time of his death, Eyadéma was the "longest-serving leader in modern African history", having been president for 38 years.
 In 2005, his son Faure Gnassingbé was elected president.

 Togo is a tropical, sub-Saharan nation whose economy depends mostly on agriculture.
 The official language is French, but other languages are spoken, particularly those of the Gbe family.
-42.3% of the population adhere to Christianity, making it the largest religion in the country.
-Togo is a member of the United Nations, African Union, Organisation of Islamic Cooperation, South Atlantic Peace and Cooperation Zone, Francophonie, Commonwealth, and Economic Community of West African States.
+47.8% of the population adhere to Christianity, making it the largest religion in the country.
+Togo is a member of the United Nations, African Union, Organisation of Islamic Cooperation, South Atlantic Peace and Cooperation Zone, Francophonie, Commonwealth of Nations, and Economic Community of West African States.